anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_repositories_anchor_python_visualization.md

 {% include warning.html content="It should **not** include: Python scripts/packages for other purposes, or non-Python code." %}

-## API Documentation
+## Documentation

-[API documentation](https://www.anchoranalysis.org/anchor-python-visualization/) is automatically generated from *master* branch using Sphinx for public modules and classes.
+[Documentation](https://www.anchoranalysis.org/anchor-python-visualization/) is automatically generated from *master* branch using Sphinx for public modules and classes.

 ## Code Structure